Find my résumé below. You can access a downloadable PDF here.

 New York, NY | July 2016–Present

-Write and report stories for Time's website on topics including breaking news, national politics, crime and health.
+Write and report stories for Time's magazine and website on topics including national politics, healthcare and breaking news.

-Research and fact check features, cover stories and reviews for Time magazine.
+Research and fact check cover stories, features and reviews for Time magazine.

 Reporter, International Business Times